tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### options_form

-Method implemented by child importer/exporter to return the HTML of the Options Form to be rendered in the Importer page
+Method implemented by child exporter to return the HTML of the Options Form to be rendered in the Exporter page

 ```php
 public options_form(): mixed